 Since no single measurement can effectively represent all facets of an AI solution, Ontra Synapse uses a blend of metrics to ensure model outputs are reliable, relevant, and consistent.

-Given mounting legal demands, private markets firms will need to rely more heavily on AI to automate and optimize today’s manual legal workflows in the coming years.
+Given mounting legal demands, private capital markets firms will need to rely more heavily on AI to automate and optimize today’s manual legal workflows in the coming years.

 The bottom line